xchem/fragalysis-backend/README.md

     migrations that have been written to the local directory to Git.

 ## Sentry error logging
-[Sentry] can be used to log errors in the stack container image.
+[Sentry] can be used to log errors in the backend container image.

 In `settings.py`, this is controlled by setting the value of `FRAGALYSIS_BACKEND_SENTRY_DNS`, which is also exposed in the developer docker-compose file.